matteeyao/apprenticeship/cloud/mod/SAA-CO2/resilient-architecture/well-architected-framework/cost-optimization/README.md

 >     * AMZN EFS
 >
 >     * Data Transfer Options: AWS Snowball Edge, AWS Snowball, AWS Snowmobile
+>
+>   * Another example is the S3 Intelligent-Tiering storage class, which is designed to optimize costs by automatically moving data to the most cost-effective storage tier.

 > 5. **Measure, Monitor, and Improve**
 >